zeppelin/heroku-buildpack-emberjs/README.md

 $ heroku buildpacks:set https://codon-buildpacks.s3.amazonaws.com/buildpacks/heroku/emberjs.tgz
 ```

-Once the buildpack is set, you can `git push heroku masster` like any other Heroku application.
+Once the buildpack is set, you can `git push heroku master` like any other Heroku application.

 ### EmberJS